timoast/basc/README.md

 See the [snakemake documentation](https://snakemake.readthedocs.io/en/stable/index.html) for more information about running snakemake and all the available options.

-# Workflow steps
+## Workflow steps

-The `basc` pipeline executes the following steps:
+The BASC pipeline executes the following steps:

 1. Barcode fasta and sample sheet are generated from the config file
 2. BCL converstion to fastq files using `bcl2fastq`